pythaiml/.github/profile/README.md

 PYTHAIML Python Augmented Intelligence Machine Learning<br />
 <a href="https://pythai.net">pythAI</a><br />
-Python Augmented Integlligence<br />
+Python Augmented Intelligence<br />
 currently links to NFT documentation of the MASTERMIND, codephreak, hacker, DAONOW, I.C.E. and Justice Equitas GPT4 agents<br />
 This was not the plan, this is just my menu of the moment.
-The plan is to lock you out and make you pay to play ;-)<br />
+The plan is to pay to play ;-)<br />
 currently, you can play .. nothing to see there really, just a bunch of GPT4 agents that you cannot find anywhere else, that I need to build... and build I am doing.<br />
 Am I hard to get a hold of?
 Absolutely.
-Try mmrai@python.net<br />
+Try mmrai@python.net<br /> or join the <a href="https://discord.gg/RpGpjW8PVH">DEMI</a> discord server.
+Open source or go away.
 That will work for a while and I might check it once a week.<br />

 the following links were slammed during a hackathon, still not quite sure where to archive these links<br />